Nano-Hairstroke & Shading FAQ

 No. Every attempt is made to retain all natural hair and integrate it into the design of the permanent eyebrows.
 In some cases, where shaping of the natural brow is required, a few hairs here and there may need to be removed to create a clean and aesthetically pleasing result.

 I have heard some clients just do not retain pigment even after a few visits.
 Could this happen?

-A third appointment is often set up so the client has the opportunity to return and I get the chance to review the work and sort out any (if any) tweaks that might need to be done.
-Often times the clients cancel this apt as all is usually well, however there are the occasional few that may need one or two extra strokes to finish off the look.
+There are the occasional few that may need one or two extra strokes to finish off the look.
 Some types of skin may react to the trauma of the tattooing, and the skin may try to push out the foreign body of pigment by producing an extreme scab, so they eventually fall off taking all the pigment with it.
-There is a condition called Pigment Allergy (PPD Allergy, a condition known by dermatologists) or Auto Immune disease symptoms (the client may not even be aware of it).
+There is a condition called Pigment Allergy (PPD Allergy, a condition known by dermatologists) or Auto Immune disease symptoms (you may not even be aware you have it).
 The skin would have over reacted and become super sensitive to the pigment and reject it at any cost.